ChidinmaIwundu/Tableau_Project/README.md

 To visualize this data in Tableau

 Skills Demonstrated
-Working with large, multi-sheet relational datasets and their format limitations Geospatial visualization and troubleshooting geocoding in Tableau Dashboard design for exploratory, multi-dimensional data (location, price, time, reviews)
+Working with large, multi-sheet relational datasets and their format limitations.
+Geospatial visualization and troubleshooting geocoding in Tableau.
+Dashboard design for exploratory, multi-dimensional data (location, price, time, reviews)